Madagascar Institute East

 $1000

-Michael Moss is bringing Charlie Smith’s latest sculptural delight, the Tunnel of Transformation, on its maiden voyage to Burning Man.
-After the event, Michael & Charlie will be taking the Tunnel of Transformation to it’s next stop-over on its walk-about to different events.
-With the grant, Michael will be able to transport the Tunnel to its the yet-to-determined location which will likely be in the Southeast region of the United States.
-To view Charlie’s past work, click here.
+Michael Moss brought Charlie Smith’s latest sculptural delight, the Tunnel of Transformation, on its maiden voyage to Burning Man.
+After the event, Michael & Charlie took the Tunnel of Transformation to it’s next stop-over with the help of a Black Rock Arts Foundation grant in 2003.

 BurningSNOW Center